Mildred Bryant Jones

-Dr. Mildred Bryant Jones (16 November 1887 – 15 February 1966) was an African American musician and teacher, an officer of the National Association of Negro Musicians, and a friend of W. E. B. Du Bois, who was said to have had 'a special passion and admiration' for her.
+Mildred Bryant Jones (16 November 1887 – 15 February 1966) was an African American musician and teacher, an officer of the National Association of Negro Musicians, and a friend of W. E. B. Du Bois, who was said to have had 'a special passion and admiration' for her.
 She was the first African American appointed as Director of Music at Wendell Phillips High School, Chicago, and an influence on a number of significant figures while there, including Harold Washington and Timuel Black.

 Life

-Mildred Bryant was born in Macon, Georgia to Henrietta (née Smith) and Champion Bryant.
+Mildred Bryant was born in Macon, Georgia, to Henrietta (née Smith) and Champion Bryant.
 She was educated at Fisk University, the New England Conservatory of Music, and Northwestern University.
 Bryant married Brinton Sylvester Jones in 1919 in Louisville, Kentucky.
-She obtained her bachelor's degree in Music from the Lyceum Arts Conservatory in 1921, and her master's degree in 1923 from the Cosmopolitan School of Music and Dramatic Art, Chicago.
+She obtained her bachelor's degree in music from the Lyceum Arts Conservatory in 1921, and her master's degree in 1923 from the Cosmopolitan School of Music and Dramatic Art, Chicago.
 In 1928, she earned a doctorate in music from the National University of Music, Chicago.
 She studied voice culture, violin, orchestration, and composition, and spent two summers studying abroad in France and Germany.

-Between 1909-1918, she was Supervisor of Music in the Louisville public school system, before becoming Director of Music at Wendell Phillips High School, Chicago.
+Between 1909 and 1918, she was Supervisor of Music in the Louisville public school system, before becoming Director of Music at Wendell Phillips High School, Chicago.
 Bryant Jones' efforts to progress in her career against significant discrimination were described in The Crisis:When Mildred Bryant Jones, formerly of Louisville and now of Chicago, sought to take the examination for musical director in the high schools of Chicago, every effort was made to persuade her not to do so.
 When she finally appeared before the examiners they sat fully five minutes quite dumb looking at this apparition of a petite brown woman.
-Finally she said, “Is it really as bad as all that?”
+Finally she said, "Is it really as bad as all that?"
 Then someone smiled and the examination took place in December, 1918.
 At first they wanted to segregate her and have her examined in a room by herself without supervision.
 This she refused.